pragya-r/crimestatsmanagement/README.md

 In order to run the pipelines, all files within the directory, **main_pipeline**, must be downloaded.
 The code will be uploaded onto Azure Powershell create the pipelines.

 ### SQL Database
 An Azure SQL database is used as the final store.
-Table's within the database can be found under the directory, **sql_db**.
+Table's within the database can be found in the file** db_schema.sql**.

 ### Azure Databricks notebook
 The code used in the databricks note book can be found in **lgaETL.py**.

 ### Power Bi
 To import our report template and configure a connection to a SQL server, Power Bi desktop is required.
+The template for the report is called **LGAStatsTemplate.final.pbit**.

 ## Set-up
 ### Step 1